Akash-Das2024/CBP_Term_Project/README.md

 Group no: 21

-Statement: Given protein structure, find out the solvent accessbility surface area  of the given protei
+Statement: Given protein structure, find out the solvent accessbility surface area  of the given protein